Liam-McHara/minishell-manual/manual.md

 `exit [N]`
 > Prints "exit" followed by a newline before closing the shell returning the exit status N. If N is not defined, the exit status is that of the last command executed.
 The "exit" word is not printed if the output has been redirected or piped.

+> [!NOTE]
+> Builtins return 0 if successful, and non-zero if an error occurs while they execute.

 [^token]: <ins>**token**</ins>: A sequence of characters treated as a unit by the shell.
 Both operators and words are tokens.